Table of Contents

 Tax-Exempt Thrift Savings Plan Contributions

-Members who participate in the Thrift Savings Plan have the option of making Traditional or Roth contributions.
-Those who make contributions in the Traditional TSP account will have their contributions designated as Tax-Exempt contributions.
+Members who participate in the Thrift Savings Plan have the option of making traditional or Roth contributions to their IRAs.
+Those who make contributions in the traditional TSP account will have their contributions designated as tax-exempt contributions.
 This will allow members to make tax-exempt withdrawals in retirement.
 However, it may be better to use the Roth TSP, due to the way these investments are tracked and managed by the Thrift Savings Plan.

 Tax Deadline Extension for Deployed Military Members

-Military members who serve(d) overseas in a tax free zone in the previous or current tax year are eligible to apply for an extension to file and pay their taxes.
+Military members who serve(d) overseas in a tax-free zone in the previous or current tax year are eligible to apply for an extension to file and pay their taxes.
 Most normal tax extensions are only to file, not to pay, so this is a change specifically for military members.
-The regular tax deadline each year is April 15, and the deadline to file extensions is October 15.
-However, if you receive a deadline extension from a deployment, your deadline will depend on when you deployed, and when you returned (typically 180 days after you returned, but this may vary).
+The regular tax deadline each year is April 15, and the deadline to file extensions is Oct.
+15. (In 2024, the tax deadline is April 15, and the deadline for extensions is Oct.
+15.)

-Free Tax Prep for Military: Many military members are eligible for free tax preparation with free tax preparation software, or through base programs.
+Free tax prep for military: Many military members are eligible for free tax preparation with free tax preparation software or through base programs.
 Learn how you can file your taxes for free.

 Make the Most of Deployment Tax Benefits

 Deployments are difficult for everyone involved, but tax benefits help to at least ease the financial burden of being separated from your family for eight months or more.
-If you have or your loved one has to go on a deployment, make the most of it by seeing it as a great financial opportunity.
+If either you or your loved one has to go on a deployment, make the most of it by seeing it as a great financial opportunity.